 It is inconceivable to imagine the hardship and anguish this generation of Australians endured: the depth of their despair, the pain, the dire misery, the intensity of sorrow and loss faced by our forbearers, a generation whose stoicism remains unparalleled.
 So much so that it is embarrassing that our society now considers it necessary to redefine words like ‘hard’ or ‘Aussie Battler’ in order to attract the sympathy and attention they apparently so desperately seek and desire.

 Yet another example of real hardship occurred in the summer of 1939 when Australia experienced a heatwave with temperature recorded as high as 49.7 degrees Celsius (121.5 degrees Fahrenheit).
-It was relentless, lasting some 14 days.
+It was relentless, lasting some 14 days at a time when domestic air conditioners were not a common thing.
 That January was a disaster: hundreds of people lost their lives, the numbers of deaths from the heat were so high in some communities that they simply ran out of coffins.
 This was at a time when the population was a mere 7 million and the country was preparing to face the next great challenge, when later that year Prime Minister Menzies announced our entry into the Second World War (1939-1945) a period of hardship and sacrifice that has been well documented.

 We have learnt and benefited from our history, from the sacrifices of those who have gone before us, those who built and have left us a very generous legacy, yet we are reluctant to acknowledge how much better our lives are today.
 We now seem to feel a need to pitch the line that everything is actually harder or we are ‘worse off’.
 As usual, once said more than three times on social media it somehow becomes a truism or matter of fact!
 Perhaps we are just redefining our negative words proportional to the rate that our lives improve, so we can maintain the need to continually complain and deny ourselves the optimism and happiness our forefathers believed we deserved.